FrancisCrickInstitute/ai-on-demand/README.md

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.

 ## Installation
-### Conda (Recommended)
-We have provided a conda environment file to install all the dependencies for this plugin.
-To install the environment, run the following command:

-    conda env create -f ai-od.yml

 ### Pip
-Otherwise, you can just install this plugin using pip.
-At present, this will not include all dependencies, which are listed in the `ai-od.yml` file.

-Either install from the repo directly:
+You can install this plugin using `pip`, either from the repo directly:

     pip install git+https://github.com/FrancisCrickInstitute/ai-on-demand.git